 Chapter meetings are generally held on the third Monday of January, March, April, May, September, October, and November.
 However, the exact dates may vary somewhat in a given year, so check our schedule to be sure.
-Meetings begin at 7:30 PM, and generally end around 9:00 PM, but many members stay longer to enjoy the refreshments, and for discussion and networking, which often last past 9:30 PM.
+Meetings begin at 7:30 PM, and generally end around 9:00 PM or so.
 All our meetings are free and open to the public.

 Members are encouraged to join the ACM Poughkeepsie ® group to receive automatic notification of meetings, and to register their attendence.
 We also email meeting notices to over 500 technology-oriented individuals and organizations in the Hudson Valley.